brgaines/brgaines.github.io/presentations/index.md

 ![WUSS 2019 presentation](/images/wuss2019talk.png)

-As always, my favorite part of attending a SAS conference is the opportunity to interact with SAS users.
+As always, my favorite part of attending a SAS conference is the opportunity to interact with fellow SAS users.

 ![WUSS 2019 networking](/images/wuss2019networking.jpg)